Brasov City Guide: top things to do & places to visit

 Romania is known as Europe’s last wilderness reserve

-and there’s good reason for that: we are home for the largest brown bear population in Europe, and in the mountains you can find wolves, lynx, wild boar, chamois, bisons (extinct all over Europe but recently re-wilded here) and may other animals!
+and there’s good reason for that: we are home to the largest brown bear population in Europe, and in the mountains, you can find wolves, lynx, wild boar, chamois, bisons (extinct all over Europe but recently re-wilded here) and may other animals.

-- a short brown bear watching trip that will take you to a wildlife observation hide in the forest; you sit quietly and wait for the bears to show up (85%< chance for that) and the fun starts! (observation in controlled conditions; suitable for everyone and maybe our most popular trip!)
+You’ll sit quietly and wait for the bears to show up (85%< chance for that) and then - the fun starts!
+Observation in fully safe and controlled conditions, suitable for everyone and no hiking involved.

-- 3-day hiking and wildlife trips in the wildest (non-touristy) parts of Fagaras Mts; you’ll stay in a specially-built eco-cabin overlooking areas where animals roam and go on guided trips – higher chances of seeing animals and a wonderful experience!
+If you’re feeling really adventurous, you can go on 3-day hiking and wildlife trips in the wilderness.
+You’ll stay in specially-built eco-cabins overlooking areas where animals roam freely and go on hiking trips – higher chances of seeing animals here and a thrilling experience!

 3-Day Hiking & Wildlife Trip at an Eco-Luxury Private Cabin in Fagaras Mts